mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 It is very common to document Modelica annotations **as if** they had :ref:`record-def` associated with them.
 We'll see several examples of this technique in our next topic.
-Using this approach to documented expected annotation data are strongly encouraged.
+Using this approach to document expected annotation data are strongly encouraged.
 In fact, this technique is so popular and useful that there are proposals to actually make it part of the language itself in the future.